dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ```
 A `@safe` context can call `toDelegate` with a `@system` argument.

-With the changes proposed by this DIP, that call will become illegal.
+With the changes proposed by this DIP, the call in the context will become illegal.
-However, one must wonder, what the `@safe` context would do with that `@system` return value.
+However, one must wonder what the `@safe` context would do with that `@system` return value,
-It cannot call it.
+since it cannot call it directly.
-To make use of it, it must bubble up to a point where a `@system` delegate can legally be called.
+To make use of it, it must find its way to a point where a `@system` delegate can legally be called.
+However, this could be in a `@trusted` pseudo-block (a lambda immediately called) in the context.

+Because the proposed change only affects parameters qualified on the highest level of indirection,
+this problem can be solved by pushing down the `const` qualifier one level of indirection.
+In the example above, `in` has to be removed or replaced by `scope`.

 ## Copyright & License